Sturgeon pledges £20bn fund to 'build Scotland' – Daily Business

 She said that if the past three weeks “have taught us anything it is that a country’s fiscal and monetary policy must be sustainable and command confidence.
 We will not shy away from that.”

-Ms Sturgeon said no SNP Government will ever inflict on Scotland the “immoral, self-defeating disaster of a policy,” that was unveiled in the UK Government’s mini-budget last month.
+Referring to the change of Conservative leader as the “Tory misery-go-round’, Ms Sturgeon said no SNP Government will ever inflict on Scotland the “immoral, self-defeating disaster of a policy,” that was unveiled in the UK Government’s mini-budget last month.

 “Instead we will continue to use our powers and resources to help those most in need.
 Not as an act of charity – but in our collective interest,” she said.